 - 1. Contestant or contestants may enter one exhibit in each event. - 2.
 Each entry must be fully completed and ready for exhibition. - 3.
 A list shall be submitted identifying any work included in the display that is not the work of the contestant (such as a specially machined component or electronic test equipment).
 Experiment notebooks and other supporting data should be available for the judges.
-Photos which include people must adhere to contestant dress standards.

-- 4. Exhibits must occupy a table or floor area no wider than 48 inches (1.2m). - 5.
-If electrical power is required, plug points will be available.
-Please bring your own extension cords.
-The exhibit must be wired in a safe manner. - 6.
+Photos which include people must adhere to contestant dress standards. - 4.
+Exhibits must occupy a table or floor area no wider than 48 inches (1.2m). - 5.
+If electrical power is required, standard power will be available.
+All switches and cords must adhere to UK safety standards, and the exhibit must be wired in a safe manner. - 6.
 No entry creating a safety hazard will be allowed.
 Dangerous chemicals; offensive odors; explosives; open flames; or live animals, reptiles, or insects must not be exhibited.
 Exhibits requiring running water are not permitted. - 7.
 Contestant or contestants will set up their exhibit and then leave the area. - 8.
-A.C.E. is not responsible for loss of or damage to any exhibit. - 9.
+A.C.E./CEE is not responsible for loss of or damage to any exhibit. - 9.
 Attach the following forms: - a.
 Judge's Forms (CF24).
 Three (3) copies with name, school name, customer number, address, and entry filled in.
 These are required for Regional Convention only. - b.
 Experiment notebook and other supporting data. - 10.
-Entries must have a 3" x 5" card securely attached to each piece of project with the following information neatly printed or typed: entry, student's name, school name, customer number, school address, city, province/region, and postal code. - 11.
-Entries involving computers should have self-booting and menu driven or self-running software.
+Entries must have a 3" x 5" card securely attached to each piece of project with the following information neatly printed or typed: entry, student's name, school/family name and school/TEACH account number.

+11. Entries involving computers should have self-booting and menu driven or self-running software.